wayfair/wayfair.github.io/src/docs/ospo-advocacy/index.md

 ### Who Does It?

 We do this work as a shared effort across the team.
 The folks who contribute the most are [Developer Advocates](https://www.fosslife.org/what-developer-advocate).
-In a nutshell, we have people who are passionate about helping the open source community conntinuously improve.
+In a nutshell, we have people who are passionate about helping the open source community continuously improve.
 They help by contributing code, issues, and communication about our projects.
 They're relationship builders, they're developers, and they're people who like to understand what we can do better.

 Developer Advocates contribute to our major Open Source projects and write presentations about it.
 They may hold meetups, tech talks, or virtual streams to publicize the work that Wayfair does in Open Source.
 They may write blog posts, participate in partnerships with other organizations, and build communities around our solutions.